For the tetrahedron, I have:

 For the tetrahedron, there was simple - there were only four points to study.
 I obtained more possible arrangements, corresponding to different solutions.
 The other, not shown is to go on the outside circuit up to the last-but-one point, than to go to the centre and finally at the starting point.
 There are different solutions only if the start - finish is represented on the figure, otherwise this solution is obtained from the first by a rotation.

-For the cube, I worked on the applet on the Internet:
+For the cube, I worked on an applet:

 The strategy I used is the following: I go on the outer lines, up to the last-but-one point.
 Then I go through the inner one.
 I can use symmetrical combinations, obtaining more than one path.